httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 The decoded value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying material (IKM) to HKDF.
 Input keying material can either be prearranged, or can be described using the Crypto-Key header field ({{crypto-key}}).
-The first step of HKDF is therefore:
+The extract phase of HKDF therefore produces a pseudorandom key (PRK) as follows:

 ~~~ inline
    PRK = HMAC-SHA-256(salt, IKM)